 Sweetgrass – Hierochloe odorata

-The aroma is quite peculiar and similar to the freshness of cut grass or hay.
+The aroma is quite unique and similar to the freshness of cut grass or hay.
+The peculiar sweet fresh smell of this grass is attributed to the presence of coumarins, a chemical family known for blood thinning properties.
 In my opinion, it is the best natural plant which captures the scent of fresh rain.
 Unlike most herbs, sweetgrass aroma strengthens when the plant is dried.
 The plant does not produce an essential oil, but the hydrosol is quite fragrant.

 Hydrosols – A by-product from the distillation of essential oils.
 Most common are orange blossom, rose, lavender, rosemary and chamomile.
 If an essential oils has been distilled then its hydrosol exists.
 In most cases, hydrosols are very pleasant and friendly to the skin.
 These waters are mildly antiseptic, astringent, and lightly fragrant.
 They can be applied directly to the skin as a toner, mixed with creams, in facial compresses, lotions or used as a body splash.
 A great alternative to essential oils when treating children and are often referred to as the ‘gentle aromatherapy.’
 When possible, use instead of just water.
 Conversely, a plant can be distilled which does not produce an essential oil, but does have aromatic and therapeutic properties such as witch hazel or sweetgrass.